Gas Levy Act 1981

 The Gas Levy Act 1981 (c.
-3) is an Act of the Parliament of the United Kingdom which imposed on the British Gas Corporation a levy in respect of purchased natural gas.
+3) was an act of the Parliament of the United Kingdom which imposed on the British Gas Corporation a levy in respect of purchased natural gas.

 Background

-In May 1980 the Government announced that it intended to impose a levy on the British Gas Corporation on gas purchased from the United Kingdom continental shelf (UKCS) and sold to the corporation under contracts which were not subject to petroleum revenue tax.
+In May 1980 the government announced that it intended to impose a levy on the British Gas Corporation on gas purchased from the United Kingdom continental shelf (UKCS) and sold to the corporation under contracts which were not subject to petroleum revenue tax.

 Virtually all the gas that came onshore from the UKCS was sold to the British Gas Corporation by the producers under long-term contracts signed before the oil crisis of 1973–74 and 1979–80 and the subsequent increase in prices.
 As a consequence, the prices paid for gas from these fields reflected the prices and the escalation clauses agreed in an era of cheap energy.
 The average basic cost to British Gas of all its gas purchases in 1980–81 was about 8p a therm.
 The price paid by producers for new supplies or renegotiated contracts were more than twice that amount, together with provisions for increases in line with oil price increases.
 The government wished to ensure that gas prices reflected the costs of supply both then and in future.

-Gas Levy Act 1981
+Provisions

-The Gas Levy Act 1981 received royal assent on 19 March 1981.
-Its long title is ‘An Act to impose on the British Gas Corporation a levy in respect of certain gas.’
+The act received royal assent on 19 March 1981.
+Its long title is 'An Act to impose on the British Gas Corporation a levy in respect of certain gas.'